 What if your service animal gets sick?
 Can you rely on the Family and Medical Leave Act (FMLA) to take unpaid leave to care for your ill dog?
 Generally speaking, the answer is no. However, individual employers may permit an employee to use leave time to care for an animal under the belief that it is a member of the family.

 Contact a Florida Employee Rights Lawyer

 Laws concerning employees, service animals, and emotional support animals can be complicated.
-If you have questions, a Florida employee rights attorney can help.
-Contact Scott Wagner and Associates, P.A. today for more information.
+If you have questions, a Florida employee rights lawyer can help.
+Contact Scott • Wagner and Associates today for more information.